mclendon99/certbot/README.md

 The following scripts are supplied:

-* generate-cert.sh - genera the godaddy A record if different than your external IP.
+* generate-cert.sh - generate/replafe the godaddy A record if different than your external IP.
               The script takes no arguments.
 * certbot-tar.sh - Generate a tarball with all the certbot generated information.
 Useful for putting the certificates onto another system.
+The script takes no arguments.